parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/eating-well.md

-# Diet and Parkinson’s
+# Eating Well
 There is no diet that is specifically recommended for Parkinson’s, but diet can make a difference for symptoms related to Parkinson’s, such as overall mood, constipation, and blood pressure.
 Diet can also affect some of the medications used for Parkinson’s.

 <div class="video-container">
 <iframe